Ovog/Google-Data-Analytics-Capstone-Cyclists-Case-Study/README.md

 -ride_id the id of each member.
 -rideable_type the kind of bycicle the member used for that trip.
--started_at the time the member started their ride.
+-started_at the time and date the member started their ride.
--ended_at the time the member ended their ride.
+-ended_at the time and date the member ended their ride.
 -start_station_name the name of the station where the member took off from.
 -start_station_id the id of the station the member took off from.
 -end_station_name the name of the station where the member finished their trip.